 Removing the Paint

-Note that if you just want to take the lettering off of the model, you can work locally on the letters with decal setting solution.
-This is also a good way to test and see how quickly the paint may come off the model with a total immersion as well.
+If you want to take the lettering off of a model, you can work locally on the letters with a decal setting solution.
+This is also a good way to test how quickly the paint comes off the model with total immersion.

-If the model shows no signs of stripping after an hour in the bath, there is a good chance you aren't going to have any luck with this stripper with a longer soak.
-It's time to try something a little stronger.
+If the model shows no signs of stripping after an hour in the bath, there is a good chance you are not going to have any luck with this stripper even with a long soak.
+Try something a little stronger.

 It is not uncommon for the stripper to take off the top layer of paint—usually the lettering—much faster than the other layers.
-If you have a locomotive with a simple paint scheme, this may be enough.Continue to 3 of 3 below.
+If you have a locomotive with a simple paint scheme, this may be enough.Continue to 4 of 4 below.

 It is a good idea to continue to wear protective gloves through this process.
 Not only are you protecting your hands, but also keeping fingerprints off of the model.

-If you aren't ready to paint the model right away, it is a good idea to place it in a... clean place where it won't get dusty.
+If you are not ready to paint the model right away, it is a good idea to place it in a clean place where it will not get dusty.

 A good rule of thumb to remember: No two models are the same.
 Even models from the same manufacturer can sometimes react differently.
-Experience helps and the only way to get that is to keep trying.
-Take your time and you'll never have to wait for your favorite paint scheme to be announced again.
+Experience helps, but the only way to get that is to keep trying.
+Take your time and you will never have to wait for your favorite paint scheme to be announced again.
 Take matters into your own hands, strip existing paint, and paint away.